mkp170791/numpy/doc/neps/nep-0006-newbugtracker.rst

 ----------------------

-The goal is simple: make the bar as low as possible, and make sure people know what to do at every step to contribute to numpy or scipy:
+The goal is simple: make the bar as low as possible, and make sure people know what to do at every step to contribute to numpy_demo or scipy:

         * Right now, patches languish for too long in trac.
 Of course, lack of time is one big reason; but the process of following new contributes could be made much simpler

-        * It should be possible to be pinged only for reviews one a subset of numpy/scipy.
+        * It should be possible to be pinged only for reviews one a subset of numpy_demo/scipy.

         * It should be possible for people interested in the patches to follow its progression.
 Comments, but also 'mini' timelines could be useful,